Skip to main content

 Small and medium-sized businesses face a disproportionate share of malware attacks, and the consequences are far more severe than most owners realize.
 According to Verizon’s 2025 Data Breach Investigations Report, SMBs are targeted at nearly four times the rate of large organizations, and ransomware is present in 88% of SMB breaches.
 Attackers have learned that smaller organizations typically have fewer defenses, less mature incident response, and fewer resources to recover from a sustained attack.

 The challenge for SMBs is that the consumer antivirus model does not translate to business environments.
 A single-seat antivirus product protects one device in isolation.
-It has no visibility into what is happening across your network, cannot detect lateral movement between workstations, and provides no alerting when an employee’s credentials are compromised.
+It has no visibility into what is happening across your network, cannot detect malware moving laterally between workstations, and provides no alerting when an employee’s credentials are compromised.
 It also cannot coordinate a response when an incident occurs.
+Building a robust defense requires a different approach.

-What small and medium businesses actually need is a layered approach built around four core capabilities:
+What small and medium businesses actually need is a layered approach that strengthens overall security posture through four core capabilities:

-Centralized patch management that keeps operating systems and third-party applications updated consistently across all devices.
+Centralized patch management that keeps operating systems and third-party applications updated consistently across all Windows devices and other devices.
 The majority of successful malware attacks exploit known vulnerabilities in unpatched software.
 Manual patching in a 25-person company is impractical.
 It needs to be automated and monitored.

 Email security and phishing filtering that intercepts malicious attachments and links before they reach inboxes.
 Most SMB infections start with a single employee clicking something they should not have.
 Filtering reduces that exposure dramatically.

 The economics are straightforward.
-A managed cybersecurity engagement for a 25–100 person business costs a fraction of what a single breach costs to remediate, and significantly less than hiring even one in-house security analyst.
-For businesses in regulated industries like healthcare, finance, or legal, the compliance requirements alone justify the investment.
+A managed cybersecurity engagement for a 25 to 100 person business costs a fraction of what a single breach costs to remediate, and significantly less than hiring even one in-house security analyst.
+For businesses in regulated industries like healthcare, finance, or legal, the compliance requirements alone justify the investment in keeping security posture strong.

 Mobile Device Security for Business

 Workstations and servers are not the only targets.
 Mobile devices represent a growing attack surface for businesses, particularly as employees use personal and company phones to access email, Microsoft 365, cloud storage, and internal applications.
-A compromised mobile device can expose the same data as a compromised workstation.
+A compromised mobile device can expose the same sensitive information as a compromised workstation.

 The business answer to mobile security is not a consumer antivirus app.
 It is mobile device management (MDM).
 MDM allows your IT team or managed provider to enforce security policies across all company-issued and BYOD devices: requiring screen lock PINs, enforcing encryption, pushing security updates, and remotely wiping a device if it is lost or stolen.
 For businesses in regulated industries, MDM is often a compliance requirement rather than an option.